csu-hmc/perturbed-data-paper/first-review-response.rst

    However, I do not think the proposed manuscript represent a 'unit of publication'.

-We understand that this manuscript is not a typical submission because it only focuses on the experimental methods and data description, but we kindly disagree with your opinion that this does not "represent a 'unit of publication'".
-Data papers are not yet common, but also not rare.
+We understand that this manuscript is not a typical submission in this field as it only focuses on the experimental methods and data description, but we kindly disagree with your opinion that this does not "represent a 'unit of publication'".
+Data papers are not yet widespread, but also not rare.
 The Wikipedia entry (http://en.wikipedia.org/wiki/Data_paper) gives some context to the relatively new push for recognizing "Data Papers" as a valid "unit of publication".
+Many journals and academic communities do accept these as valid.
-This of course is being discussed and implemented by academic communities, journals, and granting agencies.
+The validity, of course, is being discussed and implemented by academic communities, journals, and granting agencies.
 For example, the NSF which partially funded this work now requires submissions to include a "data management plan".
-PeerJ does not seem to have an official stance on whether it publishes Data Papers, but the editorial office approved the scope of this paper when I enquired before submitting.
+PeerJ does not seem to have an official stance on whether it publishes data papers, but the editorial office approved the scope of this paper when we enquired before submitting.
 We are intentionally not including analyses, results, and findings from this data in this paper but will be publishing those in subsequent papers which will cite portions of the dataset herein.